source-academy/modules/src/bundles/rune/ruomu_journal.md

 ### 27 Jul 2021
 - 10:00am - 12:30pm : write API documentation and check coding standard compliance
 - 1:00pm - 1:30pm : check git workflow and create branches/pull request etc.

+### 28 Jul 2021
+- 9:00am - 9:40am : check webgl ANGLE instance drawing, decide to postpone it, because 1. it is not KISS; 2. it may not significant improve the performance; 3. it can be implemented orthorgonally with the current implementation
+- 9:40am - 10:20am : implemented the color library